EMD SDP40F: Freight use

 In 1984 Amtrak, low on light-duty power, traded 18 SDP40Fs to the Santa Fe for 43 switchers: 25 CF7s and 18 SSB1200s.
 Santa Fe rebuilt the traded locomotives for freight use.
 Modifications included removing the steam generators and regearing for lower speed.
 The locomotives were also given front steps and platforms, and notched noses in order to improve boarding access.
 The rebuilt locomotives were designated SDF40-2.
 The SDF40-2s continued in service with the BNSF Railway, successor to the Santa Fe, until their retirement in 2002.

 Preservation

-One SDF40-2, ex-Amtrak No. 644, was acquired by Dynamic Rail Preservation Inc. and is in Boulder City, Nevada having been previously displayed in Ogden, Utah.
-It has been renumbered to its Santa Fe-era 6976 number and returned to operation in November 2019, now running on the Nevada Southern Railroad.
+One SDF40-2, ex-Amtrak No. 644 (later ATSF 5266 and then BNSF 6976), was acquired by Dynamic Rail Preservation Inc., who restored the locomotive to its Maersk Sealand livery and returned it to operation in November 2019, operating on the Nevada Southern Railroad.
+In July 2025, Dynamic Rail donated the engine to the Illinois Railway Museum.

+On November 3, 2025, an Instagram post from MxV Rail revealed that one unit, EMDX No. 619, remains on property in operating condition.
+This unit was one of several traded back to EMD from Amtrak, and was used as a testbed before being sold to TTCI.